WowWeeLabs/EliteCommandAR-Android-SDK/README.md

 License
 -----------------------------------------------

-ECAR Android SDK is available under the Apache License, Version 2.0 license.
+EliteCommandAR Android SDK is available under the Apache License, Version 2.0 license.
 See the LICENSE.txt file for more info.